Exclusive: Russian oil firm Tatneft ran Crimea fuel station, despite sanctions risk

 Vitol, which traders say buys crude oil from Tatneft, said its dealings with clients were confidential but it has policies to ensure it complies with “all relevant regulations and legislation”, including sanctions, wherever it operates.

-PKN Orlen told Reuters it has a contract to buy oil from a Tatneft unit but considers possible geopolitical risks, and ways to minimise them, when concluding all trade agreements.
+PKN Orlen told Reuters it has a contract to buy oil from a Tatneft unit but considers possible geopolitical risks, and ways to minimize them, when concluding all trade agreements.

 Lotos buys crude from Tatneft, according to a senior Lotos source and traders.
 A Lotos spokesman said the company does not comment on its trade relations or speculate on future events.
 A Lotos source who asked not to be named said the firm was aware of Tatneft’s Crimea operation and potential risks stemming from the sanctions.

-The Tatneft logo is on a sign outside a fuel station on Belkin Drive, a street near the centre of Sevastopol.
+The Tatneft logo is on a sign outside a fuel station on Belkin Drive, a street near the center of Sevastopol.

 A Reuters reporter who bought fuel at the station on Sept.
 8 was issued with a till receipt in the name of KONTs which included the firm’s tax identification number.